 There are many options to experience the character of the tidal Potomac.
 The information below and the resources page can help with planning.
-Always be aware of the tides and weather; Potomac River Tide Finder will help with the first.
+Always be aware of weather and tides (check the Tide Finder).

 Water Trails of Charles County includes paddling routes that range from short 1 to 2 hour trips, to all day excursions with overnight camping options.
 Miles of undeveloped shoreline offer unparalleled opportunities for fishing, bird, and wildlife watching, and exploring the Lower Potomac and tributaries.
 Hot spots include: